HORSE SHOW GUIDELINES

 Entries are Limited to 400 per week and there will be partitions in the aisle between barns.

 Social distancing should be observed at all times.
-This includes spectating, whether standing
+This includes spectating, whether standing or sitting.

-another individual.
+Face covering required.
 Mounted riders may ride and/or compete in the ring with or without the mask.
 The use of gloves is recommended.

 Communication with the show office should be done electronically as much as possible.

 Entries can be submitted at Horseshowsonline.com or scanned and emailed to Kelly at email@example.com. o Every person coming onto the show grounds must submit the NEW Waiver and Release form which is available on blueribbonshows.net.
 Electronic submission is preferred.